HenriWahl/seafadm/Readme.md

     user <srtring>    search in users for <string>
     group <string>    search in groups for <string>
     link <string>     search in links for <string>

+Arguments for report command:

+    user <username>   generate report for user <username>, to be sent by mail for example

 CONFIG FILE:
 ------------